-If you are anything like me, there are a lot of really valuable lessons to learn from your mom.
+If you are anything like me, there are a lot of valuable lessons to learn from your mom.
 For instance, perms are a bad idea, leg warmers were never that cool and high waisted jeans are a fashion must.
-Learning from your mom’s mistakes and triumphs seems to be a right of passage.
+After all, learning from your mom’s mistakes and triumphs is arguably a rite of passage.

 Something New Borrowed and Blue wants to help you preserve your gown.
 We have partnered with Wedding Gown Preservation Co. to make the preservation process as easy as possible.
-Wedding Gown Preservation Co. has been preserving gowns since 1913.
-They can remove approximately 95% of all satins including tar, blood, perspiration, grass, mud, grease, and food.
+Wedding Gown Preservation Co. hasbeen preserving gowns since 1913.
+They can remove approximately 95% of all stains including tar, blood, perspiration, grass, mud, grease, and food.
 They also offer a 100-year guarantee against caramelized sugar stains and yellowing.

 How Does it Work?

-Regardless if you already purchased your gown or your coming in for an appointment next week, ask a consultant about a preservation kit.
-Don’t let a soiled dress dampen your wedding memories – Get your gown preservation kit today!
+Regardless of whether you’ve already purchased your gown, or if you’re coming in for an appointment next week, ask a consultant about a preservation kit.
+Don’t let a soiled dress dampen your wedding memories.
+Get your preservation kit today!